 High prolactin levels are best treated with medical therapy.
 There are two very effective drugs for this - bromocriptine; and cabergoline.

-a drug which is used specifically to treat women with hyperprolactinemia .
+Bromocriptine a drug that is used specifically to treat women with hyperprolactinemia.
 Bromocriptine lowers prolactin levels to normal and allows the ovary to get back to normal.

 Side effects: The drug often causes nausea and dizziness during the first few days of treatment but the chances of these symptoms occurring can be reduced by starting the drug at a very low dose and gradually building up to a maintenance dose of 2 or 3 tablets daily.

 Some women cannot tolerate bromocriptine.
-For these women, an alternative option is cabergoline, which is as effective in reducing high prolactin levels, and has fewer side effects.
+For these women, an alternative option is a cabergoline, which is as effective in reducing high prolactin levels and has fewer side effects.

 is frequently used as a second-line agent in the management of prolactinomas when bromocriptine is ineffective or is poorly tolerated.